cataclysmbnteam/Cataclysm-BN/docs/en/dev/explanation/code_style.md

   ```
   - Doesn't otherwise sacrifice readability for expedience.
 Options for inlay type hinting are available in popular code editor such as [vscode](https://github.com/clangd/vscode-clangd).

-- Prefer [trailing return types](https://en.wikipedia.org/wiki/Trailing_return_type).
-Long return types obscure function name and makes reading class methods a painful experience.
-You need to use trailing return type for `decltype` generic programming anyways, so no reason to not use them as default.
 - Avoid `using namespace` for standard namespaces.
 - Avoid adding new member methods to classes unless required.
   ```diff